nicolocarpignoli/design-patterns-summary/README.md

 * Use cases:
   - Need of a run-time implementation binding
   - Separate development of interfaces from implementations
-  - Need of sharing an implementation among multiple objects
+  - Need to share an implementation among multiple objects

  ### Decorator
 Attach additional functionalities to objects at run-time (dynamically) with wrappers